TankEngine-ish/property_management_system_full_stack_app/README.md

 Nexus:

 I had to create an npmrc file which is a configuration file used by the npm(Node Package Manager) command-line tool.
 It allows you to customize various settings related to how npm behaves while managing packages and dependencies for your Node.

+The commands below fixed the issue of not uploading my npm dependencies to Nexus:

+npm cache clean --force
+rm -rf node_modules
+npm install